Code-4-Community/learning-resources/docs/jumpstart/week-5.md

 }
 ```

-And now that Vert.x knows to look for a parameter called 'name', it will be provided in the `RoutingContext`.
+And now that Vert.x knows to look for a parameter called 'name' that will be provided in the `RoutingContext`.
 We can now
 change `hiRouteHandler`.
 We've also provided the `getRequestParameterAsString` and `getRequestParameterAsInt` methods in
 the `com.codeforcommunity.rest.RequestUtils` class to make getting that information a little easier (you'll probably
 have to import it to `ApiMain`).
 Check it out if you're interested in how it works though!